CMSP Tales & KLX 300D Upgrades

 If the bike is going around the cone to the right you need to aim 18 inches further right, the next cone will be left and for that you need to aim 18" to the left of where the actual cone is.

-This seems animatedly wider and it is, but trust me, this is the trick to it and you also need to be in fluid motion at a slow pace - 3-4 Mph is about right and you will get to near losing balance on the middle offset cone you are so slow, but you cannot stop, if you do you will put a foot down or fall.
+This seems animatedly wider and it is, but trust me, this is the trick to it and you also need to be in fluid motion at a slow pace - 3-4 Mph is about right and you will get to near losing balance on the middle offset cone you are so slow, but you cannot stop, if you do you will put a foot down and fail and likely also fall.

 After the cone miss bollocks, I lost all interest in what now felt like complete physical torture, and I was just rushing through the remaining testing bollocks as I knew I had failed and was now just hoping the whole excruciating affair would just come to an end.